Section 179 for Equipment Sellers – Leveraging Tax Savings to Boost Sales

 Leverage Section 179 in Your Sales Strategy

-To make the most of Section 179, sellers should incorporate it into sales pitches, marketing materials, and year-end promotions.
+To make the most of Section 179, incorporate it into sales conversations, marketing materials, and year-end promotions.
 Make sure your sales team understands the basics of the deduction and can confidently discuss how it benefits customers.
-Emphasize the year-end deadline – equipment and vehicles must be put into service by December 31 to count for that tax year.
-This creates urgency, encouraging customers to buy now rather than later.
-By positioning Section 179 as a limited-time opportunity, you create a compelling incentive for customers to act before the tax benefit expires.
+Emphasize the year-end deadline – equipment and vehicles must be placed in service by December 31 for calendar-year taxpayers to count for that year.
+This creates natural urgency, and it pairs well with delivery scheduling and equipment financing to help customers act before year-end.
+By positioning Section 179 as a limited-time opportunity, you create a compelling incentive for customers to act before the deadline for that tax year.

 Display Section 179 Qualified Badges

-To help you help your customers, we offer free official “Section 179 Qualified” Badges for display on your website and other sales materials.
-Displaying these Badges informs buyers that your products are eligible for this robust tax deduction, ultimately saving them money and encouraging them to invest in themselves.
+To help you educate customers, we offer free official “Section 179 Qualified” Badges for display on your website and sales materials.
+These badges are provided by Section179.Org for marketing and educational purposes.
+Displaying these Badges informs buyers that your products may be eligible for this robust tax deduction, ultimately saving them money and encouraging them to invest in themselves.
 Here are a few examples of Badges available for free.

 Complete this quick form to get your free Badges